clearpathrobotics/nix-ros-base/README.md

 ## Disclaimer

-We're delighted to collaborate long-term with other users of Nix and ROS, however there's no commitment to offer ongoign support for the nix-ros and nix-ros-base repositories; these were prepared specifically for a talk given at ROSCon 2022.
+We're delighted to collaborate long-term with other users of Nix and ROS, however there's no commitment to offer ongoing support for the nix-ros and nix-ros-base repositories; these were prepared specifically for a talk given at ROSCon 2022.

 [nixros]: https://github.com/clearpathrobotics/nix-ros/